For dating-app photos

 For portable golden hour effects, the Lume Cube Panel Mini ($79) works because it's small enough to position precisely while providing enough output for phone cameras in challenging conditions.
 The key advantage is the ability to create custom lighting angles that enhance your specific bone structure.
 Most people need fill light from below to counter harsh environmental lighting, and this unit is powerful enough to make a difference without creating obvious artificial lighting effects.

-For serious content creators who need consistent results, the Godox SL-60W ($169) works because it provides studio-quality output with precise color temperature control.
+For serious content creators who need consistent results, the Godox SL-60W (~$169) works because it provides studio-quality output with precise color temperature control.
 Unlike consumer LED panels, it has enough power to overpower ambient lighting and create your ideal lighting conditions regardless of location or time of day.
-Bounce it off umbrellas or walls for soft, flattering light that consistently scores above 7.5/10 in my testing system.
+Bounce it off umbrellas or walls for soft, flattering light.

 Research says